D8732/Microsoft-Entra-SOC-ENVIRONMENT/README.md

 In Microsoft Sentinel Incidents section showing process of open ticket For Possible Brute Force attempt which was deemed a true Positive, and possible steps for Remediation and Documenation
 ![Steps to remediate True Positive Incident] https://imgur.com/eUq674V

+Preparation

+The Azure lab was set up to ingest logs into Log Analytics Workspace.
+Sentinel and Defender were configured, and alert rules were established.
+Detection & Analysis

+Alert ownership was assigned with "High" severity and "Active" status.
+Affected systems were identified.
+Containment, Eradication & Recovery

+Infected systems were quarantined, and, if necessary, shut down.
+Post-Incident Activity

+The incident was analyzed, root causes were determined, and response effectiveness was assessed.
+Corrective actions were implemented to address root causes.
+A lessons-learned review of the incident was conducted.